srivastavashubham1/learnin_g_ithub/README.md

 creating a branch
 git branch name
 any changes can be made and can be gone to previous master branch here

+git delete branch
+git branch -d old-branch

+github
+to fetch push
+use codes in the repo
+git remote -v